CSCI-215-WebsiteProgramming-2018/Exam1_StudyGuide/README.md

   * Link JavaScript files to HTML
 * Anything we have discussed or is in Chapter 2 and 3 is fair game

+# Practice writing if, if/else, for, and while loops